💌Become a special free WeCookier member. Gift included! 🎁 🛒Visit Shop Gotta-havs!

 I did not take into account that I still needed to purchase the edible ink cartridges.

-All in all, it ended up costing about $30 less than getting the entire system through Icing Images, however, you get icing sheets, and wafer paper along with a guarantee through them (with other things).
+All in all, it ended up costing about $30 less than getting the entire system through Icing Images, however, you get icing sheets, and wafer paper, and edible ink cartridges, along with a guarantee through Icing Images and so much more!

 Important…